Anderson-Lai/ib-notes/slchemistry/chemistry.md

 molar mass is treated as a **constant** in the equation (therefore it does not affect s.f. of the final answer)

+# Oct.
+31, 2024

+## Empirical vs Molecular
+a compound in lowest terms (does **not** not have to be an actual compound)

+a molecular formula is a multiple of an empirical formula (**does** exist as a real compound)

+### Empirical to Molecular Formula
+x = (mass) / (molar mass of empirical formula)

+x is the factor to multiply all the subscripts to get the molecular formula

+x is always a whole number
+*if* there it is a real number, find the lowest factor to multiply it by to get a whole number (these are subscripts of atoms, they can't be not whole numbers)

+## Hydrates
+ionic compounds with water as part of the chemical formula
+separated by a \*, similar to a multiplication sign

+stored in water to reduce reactivity with air and improve lifetime of the compound

+**anhydrous** - the compound without the water

+**refer to physical notes for example problems and better explanations**